wandrewkeech/gulp-pugitude/README.md

 `live-server` from within `gulp`).

 ##Issues
- - [ ] Build a comprehensive demo of 'pug' features and use in the demo project
+ - [ ] Build a comprehensive demo of `pug` features and use in the demo project
  - [ ] Build a `sass` theme for the demo project (likely borrow from http://www.jade-lang.com )
  - [ ] Get automatic refresh in browser with live-server working with `gulp`